MMAI-Team-Wellesley/Consumer-Complaints-Dataset-for-NLP/README.md

 We can modify this README file and display our outcomes after we've finished the project.

 I'm happy to help if you have any questions!

+# Essential files:
+1. complaints_processed.csv
+2. For the v2 dataset, you need to down load some pre-trained GloVe word embedding files from https://nlp.stanford.edu/projects/glove/, otherwise it will take days to run.